 30. Evaluate a significant experience or achievement that has special meaning to you.
 (Harvard)

 It was mid-June, during the holidays, and I was sleepy.
 I got up late, stayed up late, and tried to do something productive with my life.
 My mother, seeing the depressed state I was in, decided to take me out for a movie.
 She promised me that she would also help me choose a dress of the school dance.
 I was quite excited, I admit.
 I got dressed and we both left for the mall.
 The mall is a busy one as it was just build around what feels like a year ago.
 We went from shop to shop, trying to find he perfect dress.
 Then, we went to a shop that we visited quite often.
+It was a pink shop, and my sister and I often buy our clothes from there.
+As I entered, I felt the cool air from the air conditioner brush my face.
+I liked the atmosphere.
+We started rummaging through the racks of dresses.
+Soon enough, I was in the changing room, trying on one dress after another.
+It took some time, and I could see that the lady who was assisting us didn't look so pleased about the mess I was making.

 Soon enough, my mother found the dress.
 It was a tight, fitting, black dress with an animal-print off-shoulder.
 When I first looked at it, I had my doubts.
 It didn't look like the kind I would wear.
 Still, my mother insisted that I try it on.
 So, I went back into the changing room to change.
 Now, let me tell you a little secret, and believe me, this is true for many teenagers like me: during vacations, not matter how hard I try not to, I seem to just expand.
 Yes, my stomach explodes and lets not even get into the love-handles.
 It is quite horrific, I have to admit.
 Anyway, I slipped the dress on.
 I had a little hard time getting it through my head, but once I was in it, I looked at myself in the long mirror.
 I didn't look particularly great.
 The side deposits, as someone later called them, showed and I felt very conscience in that dress.